 What supplies will I need?

 This DIY is super basic and will not require much in the way of supplies.
-In fact, I wound up using left over sunflowers from my Sunflower and Plaid Tablescape and Basket Full of Sunflowers DIYs.
+In fact, I wound up using left over sunflowers from my Sunflower and Buffalo Plaid Tablescape and Sunflower and Buffalo Plaid Centerpiece.
 You can check those posts out if you’d like to coordinate your decor.

 I wound up using the following: